 Plugins are simultaneously the best and worst thing about WordPress.
 With them, you can make your website do almost anything.
 They are normally easy to install, easy to use and if you dislike them, easy to remove.

 However, with great power comes great responsibility.
 A single plugin can contain security vulnerabilities, creating a backdoor that hackers can easily enter.
 They can also contain code causing RAM leaks that consume valuable server resources or just simply be terrible in every way.
 This is why I recommend you do some quick research on any plugin you find an interest in installing.
-A simple Google search can save hours of headache.
+A simple Google search can save hours of headaches.

 Now that we have covered how important plugins are, it is easy to see why these must be disabled before performing a WordPress update.
 Go to the Plugins tab in the Admin panel, select all and do a Bulk Action → Disable.